 And the problem is that you need both functioning well to truly build predictable and profitable revenue.
 So a small business Fractional Chief Revenue Officer costs less than a fractional CMO, Fractional CSO, and a full-time in house leader.

-When do you need a Chief Revenue Officer?
+When Do You Need a Chief Revenue Officer?

-Most business in the $1m to $10m in revenues range will hit a plateau in their revenue and/or profit.
+Most businesses in the $1m to $10m in revenues range will hit a plateau in their revenue and/or profit.
 Generally, they've had success because they say yes to a lot of things, and their customers get direct access to the subject matter experts that made the core product so successful.
 That creates referrals to help you grow.

 However, that system breaks down once you add layers of management to support the new growth.
 That plus an underdeveloped sales and marketing program leads to stagnation.
 You need executive Marketing and Sales leadership to build predictable new client generation.